This Baked Penne with Spinach and Sun-Dried Tomatoes recipe is made with fresh spinach, sundried tomates in a rich, creamy cheese sauce.

 I like to let it rest for five minutes before I dig in.
 Serve.
 Enjoy!

-For more delicious dinner ideas be sure to check out my Pinterest Board: Dinner Recipes from Wisconsin Homemaker.
+For more delicious dinner ideas be sure to check out my Pinterest Board: Dinner Recipes from Wisconsin Homemaker, as well as these family favorites:

 Baked Penne with Spinach and Sundried Tomatoes